What is POM plastic? Key properties, benefits & applications

 1. What is POM plastic?

-What is POM material?
-Polyoxymethylene (POM), also known as acetal or polyacetal, is an engineering thermoplastic with exceptional properties.
-POM is commonly used in the production of precision parts that demand high stiffness, low friction, and dimensional stability.
 Like many other synthetic POM polymers, it is manufactured by various chemical companies using slightly different formulations and marketed under different names such as Delrin, Kocetal, Ultraform, Celcon, Ramtal, Duracon, Kepital, Polypenco, Tenac, and Hostaform.

-In approximately 1952, a group of research chemists at DuPont successfully synthesized a variant of POM.
+POM plastic was first developed in the 1920s, but it wasn’t until 1952 when a group of research chemists at DuPont successfully synthesized a variant of POM.
 Four years later, in 1956, the company filed for a patent to protect the homopolymer form.
 Group of research chemists at DuPont officially recognizes R. N. MacDonald as the inventor of high-molecular-weight POM.

 Patents filed by MacDonald and his colleagues outline the process for creating high-molecular-weight hemiacetal-terminated (~O−CH2OH) POM.
 However, these versions lack the necessary thermal stability to be commercially viable.
 The credit for developing a heat-stable and therefore commercially useful POM homopolymer goes to Stephen Dal Nogare.
+He discovered that by reacting the hemiacetal ends with acetic anhydride, the easily depolymerizable hemiacetal could be transformed into a thermally stable plastic that can be melted and processed.

 What is POM plastic?